maxhougas/githubinstructions/lessoninstructions/01gitbranch.md

 Open ./helloworld.htm in your favorite editor.

-Update line 7 of ./helloworld.htm by changing "  &lttitle>Document&lt/title> to "  <title>Hello World</title>".
+Update line 7 of ./helloworld.htm by changing "  &lt title>Document&lt/title> to "  <title>Hello World</title>".

 Save the file.